-- Circulating and displaying materials about FGM; - Displaying relevant information, e.g. Details of the NSPCC's Helpline and Child Line services, Careline, National Domestic Violence Helpline and appropriate black and minority ethnic women's groups; - Ensuring that a private telephone is made available should children need to seek advice from the above organisations or other relevant groups discreetly; - Informing/raising awareness about issues around FGM with colleagues as well as including appropriate training in continuing professional development; - Ensuring that the designated safeguarding lead is well versed in the issues around FGM: - Encouraging young people to access appropriate advice, information, and support; - Making materials such as books and dvds available; - Introducing FGM into the school curriculum within relevant classes, such as: Personal, Social and Health Education (PSHE) in England, particularly in 'Sex and the Law' for Key Stages 3, 4 and 5, and ensuring accurate naming of body parts in Key Stage 1 which can be the first stage in ensuring that girls are aware of their bodies and rights Citizenship, Religious Knowledge, Drama, History, Sociology.
+- Circulating and displaying materials about FGM; - Displaying relevant information, e.g. Details of the NSPCC's Helpline and Child Line services, Careline, National Domestic Violence Helpline and appropriate black and minority ethnic women's groups; - Ensuring that a private telephone is made available should children need to seek advice from the above organisations or other relevant groups discreetly; - Informing/raising awareness about issues around FGM with colleagues as well as including appropriate training in continuing professional development; - Ensuring that the designated safeguarding lead is well versed in the issues around FGM. - Encouraging children to access appropriate advice, information, and support; - Making materials such as books and dvds available; - Introducing FGM into the school curriculum within relevant classes, such as: Personal, Social and Health Education (PSHE) in England, particularly in ensuring accurate naming of body parts in Key Stage 1 which can be the first stage in ensuring that girls are aware of their bodies and rights Citizenship, Religious Knowledge, Drama, History, Sociology.